UKLLC/resource_hub/intro.md

 # Introduction
 >Last modified: 14 Apr 2025
 <div style="background-color:rgba(0, 178, 169, 0.3); padding: 10px; border-radius: 5px;">
 We thank all the Longitudinal Population Study (LPS) teams, data owners and regulators for all their contributions to the Resource Hub.
-We fully acknowledge the existing body of good practice and expertise in the participant’s community within LPS – these materials are based on the community’s collective efforts and expertise.</div>
+We fully acknowledge the existing body of good practice and expertise in the participants' community within LPS – these materials are based on the community’s collective efforts and expertise.</div>

 #### How to use the Resource Hub for LPS joining UK LLC:
 <div style="background-color: #e2ed80; padding: 10px; border-radius: 5px;">